emmo-repo/domain-electrochemistry/docs/userguide/chapter0_preface/ontology.rst

 In information science, ontologies were reinvented in the mid-20th century to bridge the gap between how humans and computers process information.
 For humans, information is understood as a set of concepts with meaningful, logically consistent relationships.
 For computers, however, information is represented as binary code: a sequence of ones and zeros.

-.. admonition:: The Salad Bar Thought Experiment
+.. admonition:: Thought Experiment: The Robot at the Salad Bar

    Imagine you have built a robot to do your bidding.
 You ask it to go to a restaurant, make a salad at the salad bar, and bring it back to you.
 What information does the robot need to know to accomplish that task?

+   It needs to know...

-   - It needs to know where the restaurant is and how to get there
+   - where the restaurant is and how to get there
-   - It needs to know the recipe for a salad and how to select the ingredients from the salad bar
+   - the recipe for a salad and how to select the ingredients from the salad bar
-   - It needs to know that a salad comes in a bowl and is proportioned as a meal for one or more people
+   - that a salad comes in a bowl and is proportioned as a meal for one or more people
    - etc.

    Even this seemingly simple task requires a vast amount of information across multiple domains.
 However, the challenge isn’t just the volume of information—it’s also the need for this information to be linked together in a logically consistent way.
 This linkage allows the robot to reason about aspects of the task that are not explicitly stated.